 How has Coleman funding supported WPI?

 The Coleman Foundation supported the launch of WPI's CEO East - Collegiate Entrepreneurship Conference in 2002 with seed funding.
 Coleman also provides the Collegiate Entrepreneurs' Organization with significant operating funding each year, making our connection with this fine program possible.
-In 2010, the Coleman Foundation awarded a grant for three faculty fellows to be named Coleman Fellows.
+In 2010, the Coleman Foundation awarded a grant for three faculty members to be named Coleman Fellows.
 Funding has continued through 2013, and an esteemed Coleman Fellow Barrista was designated in 2012.